BuildForSDGCohort2/Team-1193-Frontend/README.md

-Intelligent Farm project: This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 # Intelligent Farm Tutorial
 ## Introduction
 In this tutorial, we will be creating an e-commerce website called **Intelligent Farm**.
-The Intelligent Farm allows customers to browse for farm produce and shop for them remotely.The website is built with React Js and Redux Saga on the frontend and Node Js on the backend. , it will be helpful for you to be familiar with Auto Layout before reading this tutorial.
+The Intelligent Farm allows customers to browse for farm produce and shop for them remotely.The website is built with React Js , it will be helpful for you to be familiar with fundamentals of  React before reading this tutorial.
 This tutorial requires an intermediate knowledge in Javascript, and more importantly the ES6 features.
 You'll also have to be comfortable working with HTML,CSS and Saas.
 React version 16.13.1 will be used for this tutorial.
 ## Getting Started
 In getting started with the project, we're going to use **create-react-app**.
 Setting up a modern react app from scratch is not easy and it makes us lost in the process due to a lot of overwhelming choices like setting up webpack, babel which is a big hassle.The **create-react-app** helps in avoiding those hassles and enables us to focus on the application rather than the configuration.